Nurse Manager – Education, Licensure & Salary

 The three prevalent formats in which BSN programs are offered include on-campus, online, and blended formats:

-Accelerated BSN Programs: This is an accelerated program that allows individuals to earn a bachelor of science in nursing (BSN) degree in just one or two years.
+Accelerated BSN Programs: This program allows individuals to earn a bachelor of science in nursing (BSN) degree in just one or two years.
 It’s specifically tailored for those with bachelor’s degrees in non-nursing disciplines.

 RN-to-BSN Programs: This is a one or two-year program tailored explicitly for registered nurses who have previously earned their two-year associate’s degrees in nursing (ADN).
 It provides them with an opportunity to complete their bachelor’s degree.